craigsapp/ATON/index.md

 #### embedded JSON string parsing

-The "`@@TYPER:tag:JSON`" control message will cause all property names matching "`tag`" to be interpreted as a JSON string and parsed as such.
+The "`@@TYPE:tag:JSON`" control message will cause all property names matching "`tag`" to be interpreted as a JSON string and parsed as such.
 The following example reads an array of integers